RyanKennon/Okta-Tenant-Setup/README.md

 ### 4) Add Custom Profile Attributes

+Custom profile attributes extend the default Okta user schema to capture organization-specific data that doesn't exist in the standard profile.
+These attributes can be used for reporting, group rule logic, and attribute mapping to downstream applications.

 1. Open the **Directory** then **Profile Editor** then select **User (default)**
 2. Select **Add Attribute** then create an Attribute with the following information:
    - **Data Type:** String